run-ai/docs/graveyard/ldap-integration-self-hosted.md

-# Integrate Run:AI with the Organization's Directory.
+# Integrate Run:ai with the Organization's Directory.

-By default Run:AI uses an internal user directory based on an open-source called [Keycloak](https://www.keycloak.org/){target=_blanks}.
-Assuming your organization uses a directory to manage users, it is possible to integrate the directory with Run:AI such that a subset of the organization's users will become Run:AI users.
+By default Run:ai uses an internal user directory based on an open-source called [Keycloak](https://www.keycloak.org/){target=_blanks}.
+Assuming your organization uses a directory to manage users, it is possible to integrate the directory with Run:ai such that a subset of the organization's users will become Run:ai users.

 The document below provides step-by-step instructions on how to perform this integration.
 The integration assumes a protocol called __LDAP__.